 And then all the sides:

-- Steamed or boiled carrots, broccoli and/or asparagus
+- Steamed, boiled or roasted carrots, broccoli and/or asparagus

 - Garlic parmesan green beans